 BeReal has only made money through investments.
 BeReal does not require any in-app purchases or subscriptions as of April 2022.
 Additionally, there is no in-app advertising.
 According to CB Insights, the project has raised fundings over three rounds in total.
 The latest funding round was a Series B for a massive $60 million that concluded on August 10, 2022.

 BeReal is available in several languages.
-Aside from English, it’s also available in Korean, French, German, Japanese, Simplified Chinese, and Spanish.
+Aside from English, it’s also available in Dutch, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Portuguese, Simplified Chinese, Spanish, and Turkish.

-7. BeReal ranks as the 10th most downloaded social media platform
+7. BeReal ranks as the 13th most downloaded free social media networking app on the App Store for iPhone

 Most of the European Union's member states as well as the US already have access to BeReal.
-In the United States, as of April 2022, BeReal is the 10th most downloaded social media app via App Store.
+In the United States, as of July 2023, BeReal is the 13th most downloaded Social Networking app for iPhone.

 9. It’s more popular among users aged between 18 and 24